rupeish/django-website/README.md

 # django-website
 A website using Django
-This is a website with user registration, login , authentication.
+<br>This is a website with user registration, login , authentication.